-The Thetford Outdoor Program (formerly the Environmental Science and Outdoor Education Initiative) was launched in 2014 through the generous support of the Woodbury Foundation.
+The Thetford Outdoor Program (TOP) launched in 2014 with the generous support of the Woodbury Foundation.
 The program builds on TA’s commitment to experiential and outdoor learning, and turns TA’s vast natural resources into an interdisciplinary outdoor classroom.

-Led by outdoor educator and teacher Scott Ellis, the Thetford Outdoor Program (TOP) will start a new program in the fall of 2017 a half-day Environmental Studies course.
+Led by outdoor educator and teacher Scott Ellis, the centerpiece of the Thetford Outdoor Program is a half-day Environmental Studies and Outdoor Education course.
 Nearly all of the learning in this course takes place outdoors, and includes both scientific exploration and literary reflection.
-Students in the course will engage in field experiments and independent study, and each student will end the semester creating a community resource as a capstone project.
+Students in the course engage in field experiments and independent study, and each student ends the semester with a capstone project.

 TOP also includes several elective courses across TA’s curriculum: Timber Framing, Forestry, Botany, Why Food Matters, Environmental Economics, and Nature Writing, as well as a host of student clubs and activities focused on outdoor recreation, sports, and adventure skills.